Arctic blast, blizzards disrupt U.S. travel ahead of holidays | Science-Environment

 Severe winds, ice and snow upended commercial air traffic during one of the busiest travel periods of the year.
 More than 5,200 U.S. flights were canceled on Friday, according to flight-tracking service FlightAware.
 Nearly 700 flights into or out of Seattle's major airport were axed as a separate storm system brought ice and freezing rain to the Pacific Northwest.

 The American Automobile Association (AAA) had estimated that 112.7 million people planned to travel 50 miles (80 km) or more from home between Friday and Jan.
 2. That number was likely to drop due to treacherous weather complicating air and road travel going into the weekend.
-Officials in the area of Buffalo, on the edge of Lake Erie in western New York, instituted a driving ban.
+The city of Buffalo and its surrounding county on the edge of Lake Erie in western New York imposed a driving ban, and all three Buffalo-area border crossing bridges were closed to inbound traffic from Canada due to the weather.

 "If there's any good news, it's that the storm has moved quickly over some areas," U.S. Transportation Secretary Pete Buttigieg told MSNBC on Friday.
-Many airports, such as Denver, were expected to bounce back quickly from a wave of delays and cancellations.
-Other hubs like Chicago could recover later on Friday, he said.
 Last-minute holiday gift purchases may also have slim chances of reaching their destinations by Christmas.

 FedEx, United Parcel Service, the U.S. Postal Service and Amazon.com all alerted customers that severe weather was disrupting key operations in Tennessee, Indiana, Kentucky, Illinois, the Dakotas and other areas hard-hit by bitter cold and blizzards.
 Weather forecasters said the massive storm over the Midwest had materialized into a "bomb cyclone" - a phenomenon caused by a drastic, rapid drop in atmospheric pressure that forms a kind of cold-weather hurricane.